ar-io/ar-io-node/docs/linux-setup.md

     GRAPHQL_PORT=443
     START_HEIGHT=1000000
     ```
     - The GRAPHQL values set the proxy for GQL queries to arweave.net, You may use any available gateway that supports GQL queries.
+Your node can handle direct GQL queries, but only indexes L1 transactions by default and will fall back on your chosen proxy for any transactions not indexed.
     - `START_HEIGHT` is an optional line.
-It sets the block number where your node will start downloading transactions headers.
-If your node receives a request for a transaction not included in what is downloaded to your node, it will be redirected to arweave.net to get the data.
+It sets the block number where your node will start downloading and indexing transactions headers.
+Omitting this line will begin indexing at block 0.

 - Build the Docker container:
     ```
     sudo docker-compose up -d --build
     ```
-    - Explanation of tags:
+    - Explanation of flags:
         - `up`: Start the Docker containers.
         - `-d`: Run the containers as background processes (detached mode).
         - `--build`: Build a new container for the project.
-Use this tag when you make changes to the code or environmental variables.
+Use this flag when you make changes to the code or environmental variables.

 To ensure your node is running correctly, follow the next two steps.